docelic/article_date/PARSING.md

 ### Possible performance improvements

-General performance improvements are mentioned in *README.md*, while this section is about the algorithm specifically.
+General performance improvements are mentioned in *README.md*, while this section is about the algorithm's methods specifically.

 The current implementation uses a couple LibC functions directly, although this was an experiment and is not crucial for the current performance level